AlMonther9/simple_shell/README.md

 $
 ```

-In the non-interactive mode you pass the command to the executable file with a pipe operator, as shown in the following example:
+In the non-interactive mode, you pass the command to the executable file with a pipe operator, as shown in the following example:
 ```
 $ echo "/bin/ls" | ./hsh
 hsh main.c shell.c test_ls_2